 B.A.
 Wellesley College

-The Elizabeth Rosenthal Excellence Professor of English, Environmental & Sustainability Studies, and Women’s & Gender Studies, Professor Kilcup has broad research and teaching interests in 19th- and 20th-century American literature.
-Her intellectual project aims to reintegrate fractured literary traditions, reshape literary orthodoxies, and highlight the durable power of affective literature.
-Kilcup’s interests in contemporary American literary and cultural theory include ecocriticism, affect studies, genre theory, and anthology theory.
-Her current research focuses on environmental literature, nineteenth-century American poetry, children’s literature, and women’s writing.
-For more detail about Professor Kilcup’s research, as well as her teaching and service, see karenkilcup.org/.
+The Elizabeth Rosenthal Excellence Professor of English, Environmental & Sustainability Studies, and Women’s & Gender Studies, Professor Kilcup has broad research and teaching interests in nineteenth- and twentieth-century American literature.
+Her current research focuses on environmental literature, children’s literature, nineteenth-century American poetry, Native American literature, and women’s writing.
+Since 2016, she has been the editor of ESQ: A Journal of Nineteenth-Century American Literature and Culture.

-- Over the River and Through the Wood: An Anthology of Nineteenth-Century American Children’s Poetry, coedited with Angela Sorby (Baltimore: Johns Hopkins UP, 2014).
+- Over the River and Through the Wood: An Anthology of Nineteenth-Century American Children’s Poetry, coedited with Angela Sorby.
+Baltimore: Johns Hopkins UP, 2013.